Newegg: Services

 In February 2021, Newegg announced a program called Newegg Shuffle, where consumers interested in hot tech devices are chosen at random to make a purchase.

 In May 2021, Newegg launched an automotive category offering with a vehicle-specific year/make/model/options navigation interface.

 In June 2022, Newegg debuted Gaming PC Finder, a personalization tool to evaluate gaming PC specs, components, and performance options.

 In July 2022, Newegg launched JustGPU.com, a research and e-commerce site dedicated to graphics cards.
 The site allows customers to evaluate, review and compare GPU details to consider a purchase.

 Newegg offers services to its third-party logistics (3PL) clients and other e-commerce companies.
 In April 2020, Newegg announced Newegg Staffing, a staffing agency serving the logistics, manufacturing, clerical, and supply chain management industries.
 In August 2020, the company expanded its in-house staffing agency to the Midwest and East Coast with new locations in Indianapolis, Indiana, and Edison, New Jersey.
 And in June 2020, Newegg established Newegg Bridge, which provides customer service management and social media monitoring to its 3PL clients.

+In April 2024, Newegg created Newegg+, a free customer membership program.
+Members will gain access to perks like free shipping and exclusive deals.

+In June 2024, Newegg announced - SellingPilot, a new SaaS multichannel marketplace management solution for sellers.

+In June 2025, Newegg debuts Gamer Community, its own community platform for gamers and will serve up news and discussion topics, along with polling, advice and places for participants to show off their custom setups.

+In August 2025, Newegg unveiled the Newegg Gamer Zone, a state-of-the-art gaming arena at company headquarters.